When Not To Go to Miami: A Cautionary Guide for the Sun-Addled

 Just to toss you a bone: late November, January, and February are your best bets.
 Temperatures hover in the 70s, humidity chills out, and hurricane season is in the rearview.
 Plus, fewer crowds—unless you hit a major event (always check calendars).

 Miami’s not a one-size-fits-all city.
 It’s a vibe chameleon.
+Whether you’re after Miami Beach vs South Beach energy or the things actually worth doing on Miami Beach, timing changes everything.
 So if you’re after beaches without body shots, or art without waiting an hour to see a canvas someone titled ‘Untitled,’ timing is everything.

 Still, if you want to really experience the experiment, then by all accounts just go.
 But our advice?
 “Leave your prescriptions home.
 Embrace the madness, the senseless wackiness, the flip-flop lifestyle – and the fact that this is the place where someone once tried to rob a Wendy’s drive-thru with an alligator.